Norton isn’t just the most popular name in antivirus services, it’s also one that deserves most of the attention it receives.

 It’s not an overly complex process, but it does feel like there are unnecessary steps, and there’s even more clicking to install the Windows software.
-Mercifully, the Android app is a lot more straightforward, particularly if you already have an account, though I did have to reinstall it to get past an initial Norton login bug.
+Mercifully, the Android app is a lot more straightforward, particularly if you already have an account.

 The Windows installer does its thing with some simplified information titbits relating to basic ‘did you know?’ phishing and ransomware descriptions.
 Once installed, you’ll be guided through setting up your My Norton features, which you can skip but I’d advise following the helpful (and short) features tour.